- Ph.D., Chemical Engineering, Massachusetts Institute of Technology (MIT), 2014

 - Verein deutscher Ingenieure (VDI)

-Dr. Wechsung has also evaluated infringement and validity of patents for petroleum technologies and performed dust hazard analyses (DHA) for manufacturers handling combustible organic and metal dusts.
+Dr. Wechsung has evaluated infringement and validity of patents and trade secrets for petroleum technologies.
+He has performed dust hazard analyses (DHA) for manufacturers handling combustible organic and metal dusts, hazard identification (HAZID) workshops and process hazard analyses (PHA) such as HAZOPs.

 Prior to joining Exponent, Dr. Wechsung worked in multiple roles for BASF, one of the world's largest chemical companies.
 At BASF he developed new chemical processes, led research project teams, advanced digital capabilities, and supported the world's largest integrated chemical complex in Ludwigshafen, Germany, a site with more than one hundred plants.
 Previously, he conducted his Ph.D. research at Massachusetts Institute of Technology (MIT) in the Department of Chemical Engineering.
 His research focused on developing cutting-edge numerical methods for optimization of nonlinear models and their application in case studies taken from liquefied natural gas (LNG) processing and coal combustion.